 Share-Based Compensation.
-We grant restricted stock and options to purchase our common stock to our employees (including officers) and non-employee directors under our 2002 Stock Award and Incentive Plan (the "Plan"), which incorporated the shares remaining under our Third Amended and Restated 1995 Stock Option Plan.
+We grant restricted stock and options to purchase our common stock to our employees (including officers) and nonemployee directors under our 2002 Stock Award and Incentive Plan (the "Plan"), which incorporated the shares remaining under our Third Amended and Restated 1995 Stock Option Plan.
 The benefits provided under the Plan are share-based payments.
-We estimate the value of share-based awards on the date of grant using the Black-Scholes option-pricing model.
+Related to the stock option grants, we estimate the value of share-based awards on the date of grant using the Black-Scholes option-pricing model.
 The determination of the fair value of share-based payment awards on the date of grant using an option-pricing model is affected by our stock price, as well as assumptions regarding a number of complex and subjective variables.
 These variables include our expected stock price volatility over the term of the awards, actual and projected employee stock option exercise behaviors, cancellations, terminations, risk-free interest rates and expected dividends.
+Related to the restricted stock award grants, we determine the value of each award based on the market value of the underlying common stock at the date of each grant and expense each award over the stipulated service period.